-Here are some tips to prepare for a fun vacation that involves the entire family from planning through returning home.
+Here are some tips to prepare for a fun family vacation that involves the entire family from planning through returning home.
 As a mom of four, there are tips I’ve been using and fine-tuning for close to two decades.
-These tips will help alleviate your stress in planning and preparation.
+These tips will help alleviate your stress in planning and preparation for epic family travel.

 Invite Kid Input